Applying a static IP to Genetec Cloudlink appliances

 Cloudlink appliances use a self-signed certificate.
 When connecting to the appliance, your browser might warn you that the connection is unsafe.
 You can ignore this message and proceed.

 If you’re connecting to the appliance for the first time, the default password is printed on the unit label beside PWD.
-You’ll be asked to change this password after logging on.
+You’ll be asked to change this password after signing in.

 Important: